Commercial & public services

 Commercial and public services sectors

 The commercial/public services sectors estimate emission from fuel combustion for space and hot water heating in commercial and public/institutional buildings in Ireland.
-Emissions from commercial services increased by 0.2% and public services decreased by 1.9% in 2022 compared to 2021 emissions due to a decrease in natural gas and oil use in the public services sector.
+Emissions from Public services decreased by 2.2% due to a decrease in natural gas and oil use in the public services sector, while Commercial Services remained approximately equal to 2021 levels.

 Back to Greenhouse Gas Home